spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-content-and-search-personalized-catalog-pages-spryker-commerce-os.md

 6. To get the products from Elasticsearch, we need to use the `SearchClient`.
 In the SearchClient, there is the `search()` method that queries the search engine and takes a search query and an array of formatters as parameters.

 So, we need three main steps here:

 * create the query
 * get the formatters
 * get the SearchClient.

 Then, we can hook things together.

 First, let's create the query.
-The query is basically a plugin implementing the QueryInterface.
+The query is basically a plugin implementing the `QueryInterface`.

 1. Add the following directory structure inside the client's directory: `Plugin/Elasticsearch/Query`.
 2. Then, add the query plugin inside it and call it `PersonalizedProductQueryPlugin`: